 High school seniors could be eligible for one of eight one-time $1,000 scholarships to help with college expenses starting this summer.
 The deadline for applying for these one-time scholarships is March 15.
 We'll announce the winners at their district meetings in May, and publish an article announcing the winners in Michigan Country Lines magazine.

-You must be a high school senior and U.S. citizen, whose parents or guardians are currently member-owners of the cooperative, with your primary residence within HomeWorks Tri-County Electric Cooperative’s service area.
+You must be a high school senior and U.S. citizen, whose parents or guardians are currently member-owners of the cooperative.
+Preference is given to students whose primary residence lies within HomeWorks Tri-County Electric Cooperative’s service area.